Sammyl11/cs370-social-leaderboard/README.md

 ## Contributing

+Contributions are welcome!
+If you want to contribute:

 1. Fork the project
-2. Create your feature branch
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes (new feature, bug fix, UI improvement, etc.)
-3. Commit your changes
+4. Commit and push your changes
-4. Push to the branch
-5. Open a Pull Request
+5. Open a Pull Request with a clear description of what you changed

+Please make sure any new features include corresponding database migrations (if needed) and update documentation (in README or relevant `.md` files).